colorofchange/coding_challenge_1/README.md

 You can find a description of the mailing object and all the fields it contains in tempalates_app/models.py:80.

-For this challenge you have 3 tasks:
+**For this challenge you have 3 tasks:**

-- TODO: Get all mailing objects from the database and create a Paginator (This interview challenge should preload the DB with 12 mailing objects).
+- Get all mailing objects from the database and create a Paginator (This interview challenge should preload the DB with 12 mailing objects).
 You can do this in layout/views.py:71.
 - Display all of the mailing objects in templates/layout/pages/select-mailing.html:38
   - Display must show date, subject and any associated tags of the mailing object
   - Feel free to style this in anyway you want.
 Flex your creativity!